auth0/docs/articles/product-lifecycle/migration/migration-oauthro-oauthtoken-pwdless.md

   - secure-an-api
   - migrate
 ---
-# Migration Guide: Passwordless API Calls from /oauth/ro to /oauth/token
+# Passwordless API Calls from /oauth/ro to /oauth/token Migration Guide

 Previously, the payload of a request to `/oauth/ro` looked similar to this: